-That sense of freedom when travelling by RV is quite difficult to beat – you can go where you want, when you want and how you want.
+That sense of freedom when traveling by RV is quite difficult to beat – you can go where you want, when you want and how you want.
 And you can eat and sleep along the way!
 Without relying on public transport and other people’s plans and schedules, road-tripping can often be the best way to see a country.
 Not only is it a liberating way to travel, but it can also work out quite cheaply.

 Certain countries lend themselves well to an RV holiday while others don’t and this can be because of a number of reasons.
 In certain areas in Eastern Europe for example, where public transport is so cheap and quite reliable and the food is also good value, an RV may not actually work out as the most budget-friendly option.
 In other countries where it can be both difficult and dangerous to drive, an RV is not the right choice for those who may not be entirely comfortable behind the wheel.
 There are, however, countries and regions where the only sensible option is to drive yourself.

 Renting an RV is easy.
 Do some research and find a place that leases RVs, then choose one within your price range, get your license, and go!
 Below are some of our tips for the best RV-friendly countries:

 The West Coast of Ireland